utopia-foss/utopia/doc/getting_started/tutorial.rst

 Navigate to the ``eval/YYMMDD-hhmmss/`` folder and open ``mean_slope.pdf``.
 Inside the ``eval`` folder there is again a time-stamped folder.
 Every time you evaluate a simulation, a new folder is created.
-Like this, no evaluation result is ever overwritten.
+This way, no evaluation result is ever overwritten.

 The ``mean_slope.pdf`` file contains the plot of the mean slope over time.
 You can see that only four time steps are shown.
-That is because by default *Utopia* runs 3 iteration steps producing four data points taking into account the initial state.
+That is because by default Utopia runs three iteration steps producing four data points taking into account the initial state.
 You can run

 .. code-block:: console